We’re big believers there is no such thing as too many greens. But we know it can be hard to find fun ways to add them into your diet.

 8. Snack On It

 Stop!
 Now remove your hand from the bag of chips and put them down slowly.
-We have a healthier choice for you that is bursting with all the same flavor and crispiness but with way more nutrients.
+We have a healthier choice for you that is bursting with all the same flavour and crispiness but with way more nutrients.
 We’re talking about kale chips.

 Full of powerful antioxidants and an excellent source of vitamin C and K, kale chips are low calorically but still fill you up.
 The best part: they are super simple to whip up.
 Clip the kale leaves off of the stems, coat in a light layer of olive oil and season your way.
 Pop them in the oven for 10m at 300F, flip and then bake for another 15 minutes.
 Snack to your heart’s content.